alibaba/FederatedScope/README.md

 FederatedScope is a comprehensive federated learning platform that provides convenient usage and supports flexible custom for various federated learning tasks in both academic and industrial.
 Based on a message-oriented framework, FederatedScope integrates rich collections of fundamental functionalities to satisfy the burgeoning demands from federated learning, and aims to build up an easy-to-use platform for promoting learning safely and effectively.

-**A detailed tutorial is coming soon!**
+A detailed tutorial is ptovided in [Tutorial](https://federatedscope.io/).

 ## Quick Start

-We provide an end-to-end example for users to start running a standard FL task with FederatedScope.
+We provide an end-to-end example for users to start running a standard FL course with FederatedScope.

 ### Step 1.
 Installation